astrcrai/prospero-docs/docs/source/index.rst

 ..
 IMPORTANT::

    28/07/2025 - Phase-2 of Prospero is underway.
 The first 13 nodes with the `Prospero-2 specification <https://prospero-docs.readthedocs.io/en/latest/specifications.html>`_ have been installed and are available in the compute and long SLURM partitions.
-The dissimilar specifications of Prospero-I and Prospero-II nodes has **important implications** for how job submission scripts should be written, please see `here <https://prospero-docs.readthedocs.io/en/latest/scheduler.html>`_.
+The dissimilar specifications of Prospero-I and Prospero-II nodes has **important implications** for how job submission scripts should be written, please see `here <https://prospero-docs.readthedocs.io/en/latest/scheduler.html#slurm-scripts-in-the-prospero-ii-era>`_.

+#slurm-scripts-in-the-prospero-ii-era

 ..
 NOTE::